EOS Early Career Women in Photonics Award

 How to apply:

-Candidates should send the completed application form along with a list of supporting documents.
+Candidates should fill in the application form and send a list of supporting documents.

-Send the supporting documents combined into ONE file (pdf preferred), by the end of submission deadline, to: https://bit.ly/3pIc0r2
+Send the supporting documents combined into ONE file (pdf preferred), by the end of submission deadline.

 1. One letter of support,